nekilex/Kuromi/README.md

     <img src="kuromi-circle.png" alt="Kuromi" width="120">
 </div>

-<h1 align="center">Kuromi Discord Utility App</h1>
+<h1 align="center">Kuromi</h1>

-Kuromi Discord Utility App is a tool designed for use in Discord servers.
+Kuromi is a Discord Utility App designed for use in Discord servers.
 It offers various utility features to enhance the Discord experience.

 ## License